Snoozeds/dankrpg-web/docs/commands/stats.md

 ## Serverinfo
 Description: Shows info about the current server

-## Skills
+## Stats
-Description: Explains your skills
+Description: Shows your/another user's stats \

 ## Userinfo
 Description: Shows info about a user \